Tertiary education: Statistics

-A 2014 report by the Organisation for Economic Co-operation and Development states that by 2014, 84 percent of young people were completing upper secondary education over their lifetimes, in high-income countries.
+A 2014 report by the Organisation for Economic Co-operation and Development states that by 2014, 84% of young people in high-income countries were completing upper secondary education over their lifetimes.
 Tertiary-educated individuals were earning twice as much as median workers.
-In contrast to historical trends in education, young women were more likely to complete upper secondary education than young men.
 Additionally, access to education was expanding and growth in the number of people receiving university education was rising sharply.
-By 2014, close to 40 percent of people aged 25–34 (and around 25 percent of those aged 55–64), were being educated at university.
+By 2014, close to 40% of people aged 25–34 (and around 25 percent of those aged 55–64), were being educated at university.